 is_cpname specifies the computer name

 is_qlmversion specifies the version of the QLM engine

 When your application is launched, connect to the page above to display license information to your end user.
 In addition to providing licensing information to the user, this page will detect illegal computers and log them in the database.
 The QlmCustomerSite portal can be found in the DeployToServer folder.
 The deployment procedure for this portal is identical to the one for the QLM web service.
 If you have installed the QLM web service using the setup program qlmwebsvcsetup.exe, then the QlmCustomerSite is already deployed on your server.

-To view illegal computers, click on the Manage Keys tab then select the Illegal Computers button.
+To view illegal computers in the QLM Management Console, click on the Manage Keys tab then select the Illegal Computers button.

 Note that QLM does not prevent users from running your application if an illegal computer is detected.
 Once you call the IsIllegalComputer function and determine that the computer is not authorized, you can take whatever action you deem appropriate in your application, such as exiting your application.